 - If you're using digital evidence, it's your responsibility to be able to show the other team.
 It is not your opponents' responsibility to own laptops or to bring you a flash drive.
-I'm fine with teams using Email to share evidence - with the notable caveat that if I catch you using internet access to do anything except share already-cut evidence, your coach and the tab room are both going to hear about it.
+I'm fine with teams using Email to share evidence - with the notable caveat that if I catch you using internet access to do anything outside tournament rules, your coach and the tab room are both going to hear about it.
 "Can I Email this so I don't risk getting viruses on my USB?" is a reasonable question most of the time.
-"Can I get on Messenger so my assistant coach can type up theory extensions for me?" is NOT an acceptable interpretation of that question.
+"Can I get on Messenger so my assistant coaches can type up theory extensions for me?" is NOT an acceptable interpretation of that question.

 - Prep stops when you stop working with the evidence: either when the flash drive leaves the computer or when you send the Email and stop typing or when you stand up with the evidence in hand.